vitoravelaneda/vitoravelaneda/README.md

-# ✨ Hello welcome! ✨
+# ✨ Hello, welcome! ✨
 ### ✨ My name is Vitor Avelaneda.
-I'm a physics student and lover of astrophysics and data science. ✨
+### ✨ I'm a physics student and lover of astrophysics and data science. ✨

 <div align="center">
   <a href="https://github.com/vitoravelaneda">